Wow what a wild wet and windy day.

 I pressed on determined to find some shelter and get out of the weather, walking at a very fast pace.

-I reached town around 1pm but there was little reprieve from the weather, the rain yes, the wind no. Murray Town is a very small town with no accomodation, pub or services.
-The town does offer a very basic caravan park but it’s basically a parking lot for campervans and caravans with a small toilet block.
+I reached town around 1pm but there was little reprieve from the weather.
+I found protection from the rain yes but not from the wind.
+Murray Town is a very small town with no accommodation, pub or services.
+The ‘town’ does offer a very basic caravan park but it’s basically a parking lot for campervans and caravans with a small toilet block.
 Nothing in the way of undercover shelter for hikers apart from a large rotunda in the middle of a paddock.
-Or so I thought for a few hours.
+(Or so I thought for a few hours.)

 I’ve upturned tables and bench seats to create a bit of buffer from the winds which are expected to persist through the night.
 Thinking I’ll push big tomorrow, rail, hail or shine to start getting some more distance in and get one step closer to a town if tomorrow is another wild one.
 I can spend one night on trail in a downpour but would be hard pressed to back it up for a second day if there is no opportunity to dry gear out.